 These are short case studies reporting relatively rare but well-recognised radiological abnormalities or having radiological images of teaching value.
 The illustrative material should be of interest to general clinicians and trainees in various specialties.
 The first page should contain no more than 1000 words, deducting 250 words for each figure included.
-The clinical background, comprising the relevant history, physical findings and/or laboratory data, together with one to three figures and questions relating to the clinical problem, will appear on the right-hand page.
+The Clinical Presentation, comprising the relevant history, physical findings and/or laboratory data, together with one to three figures and questions relating to the clinical problem, will appear on the right-hand page.
 The initial figures should be radiological images, although a clinical photograph may be substituted for a radiological image, where relevant.

-The consecutive pages will contain the description and interpretation of the initial figures under the heading of Imaging Interpretation, Diagnosis and Clinical Course.
+The consecutive pages will contain the description and interpretation of the initial figures under the headings of Imaging Interpretation, Diagnosis and Clinical Course.
 The patient's Clinical Course and final outcome should be described briefly and, where appropriate, illustrated with supplementary radiological images, surgical photographs or histological photomicrographs.
 The Discussion should be concise and provide an up-to-date review of the subject, with emphasis placed on the role of imaging.
 Additional radiological illustrations are encouraged.
 There should not be more than 15 references and a maximum of 4 authors.
-Authors should provide, on a separate sheet, a short abstract of 50 to 150 words and up to 5 keywords.
+Authors should provide a short Abstract of 50 to 150 words and up to 5 Keywords.